CadhlaKai/Initial-Pre-Work/README.md

 Source:
 https://stackoverflow.com/questions/3900549/what-is-runtime
-By: e.James
+Comment By: e.James

 ## How many instances of the client-side assets (HTML, CSS, JS, Images, etc.) are created?

 According to this Mozilla page, it is possible to store a copy of the HTML, CSS, and JavaScript files of a webpage at the client browser.
+My assumption is that only one (or pieces of one, for fast reload purposes) or none would neen to be stored on the client side.

 Source:
 https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Client-side_storage#Offline_asset_storage

 ## How many instances of the server-side code are available at any given time?

-My assumption is that this is limited only by the bandwidth and processing power of the server, as multiple people will have to access the server at any given time simultaneously.
+My assumption is that this is limited only by lmitation placed on it by the admin, bandwidth or processing power of the server, as multiple people will have to access the server at any given time simultaneously, so more than 1 and less than infinite.

 ## How many instances of the databases connected to the server application are created?